ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

    ```
    {: pre}

-2. If you do not have any other volumes in that target portal, you can log out of the target.
+2. Optional.
+If you do not have any other volumes in that target portal, you can log out of the target.
    ```sh
    iscsiadm -m node -t <TARGET NAME> -p <PORTAL IP:PORT> --logout
    ```
    {: pre}

-3. If you do not have any other volumes in that target portal, delete the target portal record to prevent future login attempts.
+3. Optional.
+If you do not have any other volumes in that target portal, delete the target portal record to prevent future login attempts.
    ```sh
    iscsiadm -m node -o delete -t <TARGET IQN> -p <PORTAL IP:PORT>
    ```